SOLIDWORKS Hardware Advice and Requirements

 When specifying a machine for SOLIDWORKS many factors need to be considered.

-We generally recommend that a machine be replaced after 3 years.
+We generally recommend that a machine be replaced after 3-5 Years.
 A good idea is to reallocate older machines to less demanding users, elsewhere within the company.
-A machine that has become too slow for SolidWorks can still be a fast general purpose machine.
+A machine that has become too slow for SOLIDWORKS can still be a fast general purpose machine.

-This guide takes a look at all the system requirements needed to run SolidWorks, as well as offering useful information on hardware needed to run SolidWorks.
-You can also look at our Dell Hardware page where Cadtek have teamed up with Dell to offer Desktops and Laptops to cater for a range of needs.
+This guide takes a look at all the system requirements needed to run SOLIDWORKS, as well as offering useful information on hardware needed to run SOLIDWORKS.
+You can also look at our Dell Hardware page where Cadtek have teamed up with Dell to offer Desktops and Laptop workstations to cater for a range of needs.

 Windows 10 Professional

 SOLIDWORKS 2015 SP5 and SOLIDWORKS 2016 SP0 onwards are supported on Windows 10 Professional and above.